Updated October 2017

 If you head there in the day, you can enjoy one of a couple of hikes (varying from 1.5 - 5.9km) taking in the views and spend some time in the visitor's centre.

 However, the more popular time to visit is at sunset when you can watch thousands of parrots returning home to nest, hang-out in the lava tubes with lots of bats circling above and seeing the molten lava.
 Sounds pretty impressive huh?
 But it really depends on how much you're paying.

-Basically, if you're in Nicaragua for a short time and have never been up a volcano, it's worthwhile.
+If you're in Nicaragua for a short time and have never been up a volcano, it's definitely worthwhile.
 However, if you're heading further north to Guatemala, save your volcano money for Antigua.